00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-8.png)

-4. Doing some research on Adobe's Coldfusion software yields quite a few vulnerabilities (https://www.cvedetails.com/vulnerability-list/vendor_id-53/product_id-8739/Adobe-Coldfusion.html).
-This can be one reason to recommend a client not to utilize this application.
+4. Doing some research on Adobe's ColdFusion software yields a few vulnerabilities (https://www.cvedetails.com/vulnerability-list/vendor_id-53/product_id-8739/Adobe-Coldfusion.html).
+This can be one reason to recommend a client not to use this application.
 Specifically for this target the CVE that will be utilized is **CVE-2010-2861** (https://www.cvedetails.com/cve/CVE-2010-2861/).

 5. The next item to be done is to take advantage of the LFI/RFI directory traversal vulnerability (Attachment 7).

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-9.png)

-6. Attachments 7 - 8 demonstrate the exposure of the admin hash credentials from the web interface and source code.
-Attachments 9 - 11 demonstrate the cracking of the admin hash, successful login to the ColdFusion Application, and the current version with what updates have been installed.
+6. Attachments 7 - 8 prove the exposure of the admin hash credentials from the web interface and source code.
+Attachments 9 - 11 prove the cracking of the admin hash, successful login to the ColdFusion Application, and the current version with what updates have been installed.

 - **Attachment 7**